dart-lang/language/working/0524-variance/feature-specification.md

 available, but it is simply not using them.*

-### Soundly variant libraries seen from a legacy library
+### With-feature Libraries Seen From a Pre-feature Library

-When a legacy library _L_ imports a library _L2_ with sound variance, the subtype relationships will take declaration-site variance into account.
+When a pre-feature library _L_ imports a with-feature library _L2_, the subtype relationships will take declaration-site variance into account.

-*In other words, a library that uses an older version of the language can use declaration-site variance, it just cannot declare types with declaration-site variance.*
+*In other words, a library that uses an older version of the language can use declaration-site variance when dealing with imported types, it just cannot declare a type with declaration-site variance itself.*